 New Worshipping Community pastors

-Attendees of presbytery trainings on antiracism
+Attendees of Presbytery trainings on antiracism

-Email blast to the 900+ subscribers of the presbytery newsletter
+Email blast to the 900+ subscribers of the Presbytery newsletter

 Email blast to all subscribers of the West Region Antiracism Group newsletter

 The survey closed on July 1st, 2024.
 We received 261 responses.
 The survey form includes a timestamp with the date and time the survey was completed.
-The date of responses suggests that the highest response rates followed the presbytery meeting, the West Region Antiracism Group email, and the email blast to presbytery newsletter mailing list.
+The date of responses suggests that the highest response rates followed the Presbytery meeting, the West Region Antiracism Group email, and the email blast to the Presbytery newsletter mailing list.

 To prepare the data for analysis, the non-English survey data was translated into English.
 Paper copies of the survey were manually entered into Google forms.
 Within Excel, the data was transformed into formats usable for Pivot Table analysis.
 The survey language was added as a new column.